osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 ---

 # Azure Active Directory Tenants
 An Azure Active Directory (AAD) Tenant is used to map an existing [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) Tenant from Azure to OSIsoft Cloud Services.
 We only allow one Azure Active Directory Tenant per OSIsoft Cloud Services Tenant.
-Blue skies are smiling at me.

 ## List All AAD Tenants from OCS Tenant

 <a id="opIdAzureActiveDirectoryTenants_List All AAD Tenants from OCS Tenant"></a>

-Get all Azure Active Directory tenants from an OSIsoft Cloud Services tenant.
+Gets all Azure Active Directory tenants from an OSIsoft Cloud Services tenant.

 ### Request
 ```text